nsrau/azure-docs.it-it/includes/virtual-machines-common-availability.md

 ms.date: 11/04/2019
 ms.author: cynthn
 ms.custom: include file
-ms.openlocfilehash: 7ea4762684a41e06687adcca91b13872a0c9f740
+ms.openlocfilehash: 06b54c3038e8b4f5879a93b696920534c2199008
-ms.sourcegitcommit: cf36df8406d94c7b7b78a3aabc8c0b163226e1bc
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 11/09/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "73897517"
+ms.locfileid: "74414608"
 ---
-Questo articolo fornisce una panoramica delle funzionalità di disponibilità delle macchine virtuali (VM) di Azure.
+This article provides you with an overview of the availability features of Azure virtual machines (VMs).

-## <a name="high-availability"></a>disponibilità elevata
+## <a name="high-availability"></a>Disponibilità elevata

-I carichi di lavoro vengono in genere distribuiti tra macchine virtuali diverse per ottenere velocità effettiva elevata, prestazioni e creazione di ridondanza in caso di conseguenze di una macchina virtuale a causa di un aggiornamento o di un altro evento.
+Workloads are typically spread across different virtual machines to gain high throughput, performance, and to create redundancy in case a VM is impacted due to an update or other event.

-Sono disponibili alcune opzioni offerte da Azure per ottenere la disponibilità elevata.
-Si esamineranno prima di tutto i costrutti di base.
+There are few options that Azure provides to achieve High Availability.
+First let’s talk about basic constructs.

 ### <a name="availability-zones"></a>Zone di disponibilità

-Le [zone di disponibilità](../articles/availability-zones/az-overview.md) ampliano il livello di controllo necessario per mantenere la disponibilità delle applicazioni e dei dati nelle macchine virtuali.
-Una zona di disponibilità è una zona fisicamente separata all'interno di un'area di Azure.
+[Availability zones](../articles/availability-zones/az-overview.md) expand the level of control you have to maintain the availability of the applications and data on your VMs.
+An Availability Zone is a physically separate zone, within an Azure region.
 Esistono tre zone di disponibilità per ogni area di Azure supportata.

 Ogni zona di disponibilità può contare su risorse di alimentazione, rete e raffreddamento a sé.
 Progettando le soluzioni in modo che usino VM replicate nelle zone, è possibile proteggere app e dati dalla perdita di un data center.
 Se una zona è compromessa, le app e i dati replicati diventano immediatamente disponibili in un'altra zona.